Making the Oil Companies Pay What They Owe

 On 1 April 2014, the Sydney Morning Herald cited Timor-Leste's lawyers as saying that a January 2014 letter from Australia to Timor-Leste supporting ConocoPhillips in the Bayu-Undan tax case linked it to Timor-Leste's request for arbitration to invalidate the CMATS revenue-sharing treaty, inadvertently strengthening Dili's position.

 It could take years for the Singapore arbitrators to decide, although a few cases were decided in Dili District court in the companies' favor.
-In February 2015, Timor-Leste quietly refunded $25 million to ConocoPhillips by deducting it from their monthly petroleum tax bill.
+In February 2015, Timor-Leste quietly refunded $25 million to Woodside Petroleum, according to the 2015 EITI report.

 In May 2015, ConocoPhillips reiterated its quarterly comments to stock regulators: "ConocoPhillips served a Notice of Arbitration on the Timor-Leste Minister of Finance in October 2012 for outstanding disputes related to a series of tax assessments.
 As of March 31, 2015, ConocoPhillips has paid, under protest, tax assessments totaling approximately $237 million, which are primarily recorded in the 'Investments and long-term receivables' line on our consolidated balance sheet.
 The arbitration hearing was conducted in Singapore in June 2014 under the United Nations Commission on International Trade Laws (UNCITRAL) arbitration rules, pursuant to the terms of the Tax Stability Agreement with the Timor-Leste government.
 Post-hearing briefs from both parties were filed in August 2014.
 We are now awaiting the Tribunal’s decision.
 Future impacts on our business are not known at this time."
 This paragraph was repeated in their Third Quarter filing in November 2015.